ahoymarcus/nextjs-myjs-tech-blog/articles/usability-overview-2022-02-24.md

 4. **Errors**: this attribute focuses on anwsering questions about the amont and the kind of users errors related with some design (i.e. How many?
 Are they severe? etc.).
 5. **Satifation**: this attributes focuses on measuring the state of pleasantness from the user with the desing.

-Besides, those 05 usabilities attribute, there is the quality attribute of **Utility**, and this is another important quality issue, because it has to work parallel to **Usability** so a product can be seem as successful.
+Besides, those 05 usabilities attributes, there is also another kind of quality attribute defined as **Utility**, and this is another important quality issue, and should work parallel to **Usability** so a product can be seem as successful.

-The relationship of **Usability** and **Utility** and how they are equally important in all this matter can be show by this two hypothetical arguments:
+The relationship of **Usability** to **Utility**, and how they are equally important in all this matter can be show by this two hypothetical arguments:

-1. A design can be hypothetically easy and pleasent to use, but it does work the desired requirement.
+1. A design can be hypothetically easy and pleasent to use, but it does not work the desired requirement.
 So, it is not successful design!
-2. On the other hand, a interface can also work the desired effect wanted by the user, but in such a way that makes things hard or even impossible to the user to attain the desired result.
+2. On the other hand, a interface can work the desired effect wanted by the user, but it is done in such a way that it makes things hard or even impossible to the user to attain the desired result.
 So, also this is not a successful design!

 `To study a design's utility, you can use the same user research methods that improve usability.`